dstotijn/hetty/README.md

   it as a CLI tool.
 - Pluggable architecture for the MITM proxy and future modules, making it possible for hook into the core engine.
-- I’ve chosen [Cayley](https://cayley.io/) as the graph database (backed by BoltDB storage on disk) for now (not sure if it will work in the long run).
-  The benefit is that Cayley (also written in Go) is embedded as a library.
-Because of this, the complete application is self contained in a single running binary.
 - Talk to the community, and focus on the features that the majority.
   Less features means less code to maintain.